In Unity ECS, you will have much easier time testing your game programmatically (i.e. edit mode test) because you are no longer tied with

 See an example setup here : https://github.com/5argon/EcsTesting/blob/master/SystemTestBase.cs

-I have been testing traditionally with system as the smallest unit like this for about a year, but not much nowadays.
+I have been testing going through each system like this for about a year, but not much nowadays.
 I had observed several things different from OOP that you may want to consider :

 Entity then update the system, it feels just like you have selected a method with the right overload and invoke it.